 Games, games and more games, with a smattering of acquisitions.
-The best E3 show Microsoft have ever delivered.
+The best E3 show Microsoft has ever delivered.
 50 games 18 exclusives and 15 world premieres, Microsoft have been quiet running up to E3, which I prefer, E3 is about surprises.
-No needless bullshit, sales numbers and self fellatio.
+No needless bullshit, sales numbers and self-fellatio.

 I’d say Microsoft or Bethesda had the best briefings this year, the former due to its sheer volume and pace, and Bethesda because, despite me not caring one jot about more Doom and Quake, they delivered an engaging amusing and down to earth brief, and with Rage 2 and Fallout 76 just around the corner, there was content to care about.